thu-spmi/damd-multiwoz/README.md

 <img src="figures/DAMD.png" width="50%" />
 </p>

+DAMD is an end-to-end model designed to handle the multi-domain response generation problem through leveraging our multi-action data augmentation framework.
+There are one encoder that encodes dialog context and three decoders that decodes belief span, system action span and system response respectively.

 ### Model ablations:
 - When **enable_aspn=False**, the action span decoder is disabled and the model reduces to a multi-domain version of the Sequicity model ([paper](https://www.comp.nus.edu.sg/~kanmy/papers/acl18-sequicity.pdf) & [code](https://github.com/WING-NUS/sequicity)), denoted as MD-Sequicity.